Emergency Rental Assistance (ERA) Program 2021

-The application window for this program will close on Friday, April 30.
-The online application portal will close for applications at 5 pm.
-Paper applications will be accepted to the PO Box postmarked no later than April 30.
+The application window for this program will reopen on Monday, July 12th, 2021 at 9:00 am for new applications.
+If you have already applied for this program, you should not submit another application.
+We will accept applications until funds are exhausted.
+Paper applications will be accepted to the PO Box indicated on the application.
 Applications are being reviewed in priority order (noted below).
-In the coming weeks, staff will reach out to applicants whose applications are missing supporting documents so that these may be submitted.
+Once applications have been reviewed, staff will reach out to applicants whose applications are missing supporting documents so that these may be submitted.
 Landlords seeking to submit documents associated to a tenant who has applied for the program, can submit their W-9 here or other related documents here.

 The City of Miami Emergency Rental Assistance program (ERA) 2021 is aimed at stabilizing rental households by helping income-eligible renters within City of Miami limits who are past due in rent (arrears) and/or have suffered financial hardship caused by the COVID-19 pandemic.
 The City program is made possible with approximately $14.1 million in federal funds from the U.S. Treasury.

 Per the U.S. Treasury’s requirements for this program, to be eligible, a household must include:

 - one or more individuals within the household qualified for unemployment benefits or experienced a reduction in household income, incurred significant costs, or experienced other financial hardship due, directly or indirectly, to COVID-19;

 - one or more individuals within the household demonstrate a risk of experiencing homelessness or housing instability; and

 - the household’s income (2020) is at or below 80% of area median income, based on household size

 *NOTE: As per federal regulation, this program prioritizes assistance to households with incomes less than 50% area median income and to households with one or more members that have been unemployed for at least 90 days.
 The City is also prioritizing those applicants with a three-day notice.